nnym/gronk/README.md

-This plugin
+This Gradle project plugin
-- reduces source tree depth by moving source directories to the top level;
+- reduces source tree depth by moving source roots to the project's directory;
 - simplifies adding Maven repositories;
 - sets `latest.release` as the preferred version for dependencies that do not have a required version specified;
 - adds a default Maven publication to an empty publication container from the Java software component; and